 The Contractor shall provide a Monthly Revenue Report (MRR) using the format specified in Section J, Attachment J-6, in Microsoft Excel 2007 format on the 15th calendar day of each month.
 The Report shall be remitted to GSA via the GSA SATCOM Report Portal.

-The report shall provide detail relating back to individual Task Orders that have been invoiced by the Contractor and paid by the Ordering Agency.
+The report shall provide details for the GSA Management Fee (G.4.2) relating back to individual Task Orders that have been invoiced by the Contractor and paid by the Ordering Agency.

 G.5.2.1 The monthly revenue report shall contain, at a minimum, the following information: